f5devcentral/f5-big-iq-lab/docs/class1/module7/lab1.rst

   :scale: 70%
   :align: center

-..note :: This operation did not deployed or changed anything on the BIG-IP but only on the BIG-IQ.
+.. note:: This operation did not deployed or changed anything on the BIG-IP but only on the BIG-IQ.